A Song for Europe (Father Ted): Video

 According to the writer's commentary, the video for "My Lovely Horse" was based on a 1975 lifestyle video for "That's What Friends are For" by The Swarbriggs.
 The song was Ireland's entry for the 1975 Eurovision Song Contest, which they consider the funniest music video ever made.
 Some of the shots were recreated down to every last detail.

 The outdoor sequences were shot in the grounds of the Falls Hotel in Ennistymon, County Clare, Ireland.
 In the background the cascade waterfall in Ennistymon can clearly be seen.
 Steve Coogan was intended to play compère Fred Rickwood but was unavailable, so Irish comic Jon Kenny was his replacement.
 Kenny had appeared in Father Ted previously, as Michael the cinema owner in "The Passion of St Tibulus".

 Legacy

 The episode is often regarded as one of the most popular, appearing on the Best Of video, with one of the most memorable moments being the video for "My Lovely Horse".

+In September 2001, O’Hanlon appeared onstage with American musician Moby at the Slane Festival to perform a duet of "My Lovely Horse".

-In May 2014 a petition to make "My Lovely Horse" Ireland’s entry for Eurovision 2015 was formally submitted to the government, but was rejected by the Oireachtas petitions committee.
+In May 2014, a petition to make "My Lovely Horse" Ireland’s entry for the Eurovision Song Contest 2015 was formally submitted to the government, but was rejected by the Oireachtas petitions committee.

+Irish all-male a cappella group, The Ramparts, performed a version of "My Lovely Horse" outside the Father Ted house in August 2024.

+The series How to Get to Heaven from Belfast includes references to Father Ted, as the writer was a huge fan of the series.
+The Divine Comedy's version of "My Lovely Horse" appears in the final episode of season 1, and Ardal O’Hanlon and Michael Redmond (who played Father Stone in the Father Ted episode "Entertaining Father Stone") appear in multiple episodes.

+Irish boycott of Eurovision 2026

+In 2026, RTÉ announced they would broadcast a repeat of the episode on the night of the Eurovision Song Contest 2026, due to Ireland boycotting the event over the inclusion of Israel.
+Linehan accused RTÉ of antisemitism and disagreed with the episode being used in this way.